-There are a range of telemedicine software solutions on the market, and many of them require extensive setup and training to become familiar with the program and any accompanying devices and equipment.
+There are a range of telemedicine software solutions on the market, and many of them require extensive setup and training.
+You will need to become familiar with the program and any accompanying devices and equipment.

 The purpose of telemedicine solutions is to make healthcare delivery more effective.
 Healthcare providers waste a lot of time on calling in prescription orders to pharmacies.

-Hopefully we’ve made your choice easier!
+Hopefully we’ve stressed the benefits of telemedicine and helped make your choice easier!